 To gain technical, conceptual, and practical frontier knowledge and experience in STEM;

-To understand the broader context of science and technology in relation to society, to gain knowledge of the mechanisms and methods for positive social change, innovation, and impact, and to increase commitment and ability to foster the development of thoughtful, responsible, equitable, and ethical science and technology and;
+To understand the broader context of science and technology in relation to society, to gain knowledge of the mechanisms, concepts, and methods for positive social change, innovation, and impact, and to increase commitment and ability to foster the development of thoughtful, responsible, equitable, ethical, and sustainable science and technology and;

 To gain intellectual, personal, and professional experience necessary for socially-directed scientific and technological research and development.